cylondata/cylon/rivanna/README.md

 python3 -m pip install urllib3==1.26.6
 ```

-We will slum script to run the scaling operation.
+We will use a slurm script to run the scaling operation.

 ```shell
 sbatch rivanna/scripts/scaling_job.slurm